VisualComposer/builder/docs/php/Modules.md

 #Modules
-Modules is system main logic, they controls proccess flow and determines actions for events.
+Modules is system main logic, they controls proccess flow and determines actions for events

 ##Module creation:
 - Location: